 1. Vaccine Passports ignore the naturally immune.

-– Natural immunity is durable and long lasting as the NIH highlights while stating they hope that vaccine induced immunity will be similar.
-A pre-print out of Israel shows both natural and vaccine immunity to be strong with natural immunity being more protective.
+– Natural immunity is durable and long lasting to the point that if you’ve had COVID-19 you will probably make antibodies for a lifetime.
+A study out of Israel states that “after adjusting for comorbidities, we found a 27.02-fold risk (95% CI, 12.7 to 57.5) for symptomatic breakthrough infection as opposed to symptomatic reinfection.”
+The NIH highlights natural immunity while stating they hope that vaccine induced immunity will be similar.
+Another pre-print out of Israel shows both natural and vaccine immunity to be strong with natural immunity being more protective.
+This study in Cell as highlights that “broad and effective immunity may persist long-term in recovered COVID-19 patients.”

 – In fact the FDA will only collect blood from the previously naturally infected (not from the vaccinated) “to ensure that COVID-19 convalescent plasma collected from donors contains antibodies directly related to their immune responses to SARS-CoV2 infection…”